MolSSI-Education/python-package-best-practices/setup.md

 {: .language-bash}

-You can use `conda` to create environments with different Python versions. ou might be able to see how this could be useful for running old code (you can change `3.10` in the command above to any version you want), or testing your code in different Python versions.
+You can use `conda` to create environments with different Python versions.
+You might be able to see how this could be useful for running old code (you can change `3.10` in the command above to any version you want), or testing your code in different Python versions.